sam2402/ListApp/README.md

 or save to a file.
 When a list or items are modified, the change(s) are immediately written to the file.

 #### How to run
-Run the following commands from the rot of this project `mvn clean package`
+Run the following commands from the rot of this project:
+`mvn clean package`

 `mvn exec:exec`